Pooja-Bhojwani/NLP-DL-Workshop/README.md

   -- We will do some final fine-tuning on NER Dataset

 ## Using Doccano:
-Lastly, we'll learn about Docanno and how to annotate our own data using Docanno ** Note: To set up docann, use docanno labelling guide
+Lastly, we'll learn about Docanno and how to annotate our own data using Docanno
+ ** Note: To set up docanno, use docanno labelling guide